andrewkrug/rhcsa-ldapserver/README.md

 |ori|infosec|
 |nori|infosec|

-If you are asked for a password the password is Vagrant.
+If you are asked for a password the password is vagrant for both the vagrant user and root user.

 This vagrant file also attempts a bind to port 389 on the host system.
 You may need to change this.